 Being an international student can be stressful at times – the culture shock, the dramatic differences in prices of products and services (when you need to up your spending game out of a sudden!), the vastly different educational practices and insane costs of travel back and forth to home.
 Ideally, being a university student would be a smooth sail filled with lots of studying, networking, partying, perhaps an internship and many good memories to cherish for times ahead.
 Alas, the case is that an international student often faces many difficulties along the way, which deliver valuable lessons for a lifetime, aiding one’s personal growth in certain ways.
 Yet, can’t you maybe get the best from both worlds?
 Corvinus International says YES!

 What if we told you that half of the subjects of your concerns, such as finances and home sickness could nearly perish?
 The formula is finding the middle ground – or in this case, discovering the middle of Europe!
 If you are a citizen of a country in Central and Eastern Europe, staying in the region while leveling up your education can give you key advantages supporting you throughout your studies.
 Can’t wait to hear more?
-We though so too!
+We thought so too!

 1. Softer (but still present) culture shock – CEE region has its perk of similarity without killing the buzz of novelty!